Threads (social network): Legal issues

 On the day of Threads' launch, Twitter issued a legal threat against it, claiming that it infringes on Twitter's intellectual property rights.
 In a letter directed to Meta's CEO, Twitter's lawyer alleged that Meta recruited numerous former Twitter employees who had access to Twitter's trade secrets and confidential information.
 Meta has denied these allegations, asserting that no former Twitter employees are involved in the Threads engineering team.
 Twitter also asked Meta to honor its robots.txt file and refrain from crawling or scraping its data.
 As the owner of X, Elon Musk challenged Meta by alleging theft of "trade secrets".
-He claimed that Zuckerberg persuaded former workers from X to assist in constructing a "Twitter clone."
+He claimed that Zuckerberg persuaded former workers from Twitter to assist in constructing a "Twitter clone."

 Access to Threads is currently blocked in Iran, China and Russia.

 Threads Software and Meta

 Possessing the "Threads" logo for over a decade, Threads Software Limited, a small company in the UK, has warned Meta of future lawsuits about using the name.
 In an official press release, the company's managing director, John Yardley, stated: "Taking on a US$150 billion company is not an easy decision for us to make. ...
 Our business now faces a serious threat from one of the largest technology companies in the world."
 At the time that Meta's Threads was launched, in July 2023, Threads Software's Facebook account was found to have been "shut down".

 Threads Software refused Meta's bid for the "threads.app" domain, asserting it was not for sale.
 Threads Software Ltd. informed Meta of its request for "an injunction in the UK High Court" unless Meta stopped using the name "Threads".
 John Yardley, Threads Software's managing director, suggested that Meta intended to absorb the costs of litigation and to leverage ability to postpone the litigation in order to outmaneuver the smaller company.